Motivational speaker Jim Rohn is quoted as saying we are the average of the five people we spend the most time with.

 Frank Romano is an A+ person.

 Deborah Corn of Print Media Centr spent a few days with Frank at the HOW Design Live conference.
 The two of them jaunted around Haverhill, Massachusetts, and visited The Museum of Printing, where Frank is the president.

 As you’ll hear, when Deborah interviews Frank for the podcast, her respect for this industry leader is so apparent.
 I recommend listening to this podcast because Frank — being A+ Frank — leaves you a better person for having spent time with him.

 3. BE INSPIRED BY THE PEOPLE YOU READ AND LISTEN TO.

-We have to learn new things to stay ahead, so why not enjoy the experience?
+We must learn new things to get ahead and stay ahead, so why not enjoy the experience?
 If you’re taking precious time in your day, let’s get excited to try something new!

 My friend and fellow PMC contributor Kelly Mallozzi says it well in this post about Gretchen Rubin’s book The Happiness Project.
 On Kelly’s recommendation, I checked the book out of the library.
 That inspiring experience put me on the path of researching employee satisfaction and the internal culture of printing companies.
 That in turn led me to write about the topic of workplace excellence for a printing association magazine.
 Inspiring!

 I hope the three points I listed above will lead you to take a closer look at whose expertise you follow.
 As you think about your career, I hope you’ll agree with me on this:

 To get ahead in our careers or business, choose the best experts to read and listen to.
 Seek A+ people who are inspiring and and genuinely want the best for us.”

 Aim high, my friends, surround yourself with excellence, and strive to be the best you can be!